antoinemartin/PowerShell-Wsl-Manager/README.md

 ## What it does

-This module allows to easily create and manage lightweight WSL distributions.
-It provides support for the following distros:

-- [Alpine (3.17)](https://www.alpinelinux.org/) is the lightest and allows developing in the same environment as most docker containers.
-- [Arch Linux](https://archlinux.org/) is the most up to date and versatile.
-- [Ubunty (22.10)](https://ubuntu.com/) is the most used.
-In particular, it allows simulating the Github Actions runner.

-It provides a cmdlet called `Install-Wsl` that will install a lightweight Windows Subsystem for Linux (WSL) distribution.
+This module provides a cmdlet called `Install-Wsl` that will install a lightweight Windows Subsystem for Linux (WSL) distribution.

 The installed distribution is configured as follows: